LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Single App Architecture

 The [LIFESCOPE App](https://lifescopelabs.github.io/app.html) is to search, explore, and curate your personal data in various views.
 Explore data with various views (Feed, List, Map, Gallery, Timeline, [Virtual Reality, Augmented Reality](https://lifescopelabs.github.io/xr.html).
+Let the app look and listen to you

 Curate your data with saved searches and hashtags.
 See [reports and data visualizations](https://lifescopelabs.github.io/ai.html).
 Get smart notifications with machine learning.
 Explore people from your history.
 People are represented as related contacts and history across services.